Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 And that's exactly the problem.

-And then comes the emergency.
+And then the real incident happens.

 (This is not an isolated case.
 This is the rule.)